 Where the Island Turns Its Back on the Crowd

 Capri's dining geography has always been two islands in one.
 The piazzetta orbit, with its terraces angled for maximum visibility, draws the bulk of the summer traffic.
 Then there is the quieter eastern edge, where addresses like Via Occhio Marino sit closer to the cliff paths and the fishermen than to the boutique strip.
-Al Chiaro di Luna operates from this second Capri, and the location is not incidental — it informs everything from who walks through the door to what arrives from the water that morning.
+Al Chiaro di Luna operates from this second Capri, and the location informs everything from who walks through the door to what arrives from the water that morning.

 The name itself signals the register: moonlight, not spotlight.
 On an island that markets itself aggressively to a global audience, a restaurant named for something as unforced as lunar reflection is either a miscalculation or a deliberate positioning.
 The evidence, based on its continued presence at this address, suggests the latter.

-Get Exclusive Access →Sourcing on a Small Island
+Sourcing on a Small Island

 The ingredient question on Capri is more complicated than it appears.
 The island is roughly ten kilometres end to end and relies on ferries from Naples and Sorrento for the majority of its food supply.
-What grows here — lemons, capers, certain herbs , grows well, and the surrounding Tyrrhenian waters are productive, but the kitchen that wants to cook with genuine local provenance has to work deliberately.
+What grows here, lemons, capers, certain herbs, grows well, and the surrounding Tyrrhenian waters are productive, but the kitchen that wants to cook with genuine local provenance has to work deliberately.
 The restaurants that do this well tend to build relationships with specific fishermen and with the small producers who maintain gardens in the island's interior, above the tourist sightlines.

 This approach is not unique to Capri.
 Across southern Italy, the kitchens drawing the most serious attention are those anchored in specific agricultural relationships rather than broad regional identity.
 Quattro Passi in Marina del Cantone has long demonstrated how Amalfi Coast kitchens can build a menu around what the sea and the terraced hillsides actually produce.
 Reale in Castel di Sangro takes the same philosophy inland, into the Abruzzo highlands.
 The common thread is specificity: knowing exactly where something came from and why that matters to the plate.